Blaizzy/mlx-embeddings/docs/Homebrew-homebrew-core-Maintainer-Guide.md

 Certain PRs may not be merged automatically by [@BrewTestBot](https://github.com/BrewTestBot), even after they've been approved.
 This includes PRs with the `new formula`, `automerge-skip`, and `linux-only` labels.
 To trigger a merge for these PRs, run `brew pr-publish`.

 PRs modifying formulae that don't need bottles or making changes that don't require new bottles to be pulled should use GitHub's squash & merge or rebase & merge workflows.
-See the [table below](#how-to-merge-without-bottles) for more details.

 Otherwise, you should use `brew pr-pull` (or `rebase`/`cherry-pick` contributions).